-Putting the work in do the work
+Putting in the work to do the work

 A safe home, a supportive network of friends and family, and a stable job are the most important aspects of a good life.
 Mossier focuses on jobs, working with Queer leaders and allies across all rungs of the ladder to make workspaces work for everyone.